With confidence in English, children can access our full and broad curriculum.

-Every day, early years and KS1 take part in discrete, whole class phonics sessions.
+Every day, early years and KS1 take part in discrete, whole-class phonics sessions.
 These follow a defined teaching sequence of phonemes.

 For children who join us, we provide an initial assessment of their phonic decoding ability.
-Once children achieve a good grasp of decoding, we move the focus to using phonics into writing, such as spelling.
+Once children achieve a good grasp of decoding, we move the focus to use phonics into writing, such as spelling.